IVF (In Vitro Fertilization)

 Blastocyst Culture — Dr. Silber’s comments

 However, there is a great deal of debate, and some considerable commercial hype, centering around whether to culture for two days, three days, or five or six days.
 The media we use, and which many other of the best programs use, allows us to culture the embryos to whatever number of days is appropriate for the particular patient.
-Since this media is commonly available, it should not be used to hype any particular program.

-Either way, because our system of embryo freezing is so good, we do not lose anything if we transfer less embryos to reduce your risk of triplets or quadruplets, and just save the extra embryos for a later pregnancy.
+Either way, because our system of embryo freezing is so good, we do not lose anything if we transfer fewer embryos to reduce your risk of triplets or quadruplets, and just save the extra embryos for a later pregnancy.
 We can even transfer just one embryo at a time (if that is your wish) without at all reducing your chance of pregnancy.

-Another attempt at improving the pregnancy rate is the idea of "assisted hatching".
+Another attempt at improving the pregnancy rate is the idea of “assisted hatching”.
 The concept of this procedure is that based on the fact that the embryo normally sits around in the uterus without any effort to implant until around day six.
 Until day six, the embryo keeps growing within its very tough zona pellucida (outer shell).
-But on day six, that zona pellucida begins to thin out, and the embryo then eventually "hatches," just like a chicken out of an egg.
-It is at this moment of hatching that the embryo, now called a "blastocyst," actually implants into the uterine lining, the endometrium.
-It is at this moment, around day seven after fertilization, that pregnancy actually occurs, and this free floating ball of cells finally becomes a part of the mother.
-One theory to explain the perplexing phenomenon that many IVF embryos do not result in a pregnancy has been that this thinning of the zona and hatching of the embryo may be defective and in some way impeded in embryos that have been cultured in vitro.
+But on day six, that zona pellucida begins to thin out, and the embryo then eventually “hatches,” just like a chicken out of an egg.
+It is at this moment of hatching that the embryo, now called a “blastocyst,” actually implants into the uterine lining, the endometrium.
+It is at this moment, around day seven after fertilization, that pregnancy actually occurs, and this free-floating ball of cells finally becomes a part of the mother.
+One theory to explain the perplexing phenomenon that many IVF embryos do not result in pregnancy has been that this thinning of the zona and hatching of the embryo may be defective and in some way impeded in embryos that have been cultured in vitro.

 “Fertility: stop all the clocks” from The London Daily Telegraph Sunday Magazine